jipipayo/SphinxConfigBuilder/README.md

 With SphinxConfiguratorBuilder you could achieve 2 important goals:

-1) the sphinx configuration is part of the core of your app.
+1) using SphinxConfigBuilder now the sphinx configuration is part of the code of your application.

-2) you could generate sphinx configurations dinamically: differents db confs, dev environment or prod...
+2) you could generate sphinx configurations dinamically: differents db confs, dev environment or prod, automatize, add to CI flows, smoke tests, etc...

 How to use it?